St Gabriel's Academy, Roorkee: Honorable Brothers and Principals

-Co- and extracurricular activities
+Co-curricular and Extracurricular Activities

 The school hosted intra- and inter-school competitions every year in the form of an Annual Sports Meet and Annual Cultural Function.
 Besides that, the academy hosted national-level talent examinations like the NTSE and the National Maths and Science Olympiads.
 Every year it hosted a science exhibition where students exhibited their scientific talent.
 Students took active part in civil programs like a pulse polio program, environmental awareness programs, and health awareness drives.

 The academy had the unique distinction of having NCC (National Cadet Corps) at its campus, and students taking part in the junior division of the NCC.
 The academy also hosted an annual NCC training camp.

 Each year the academy hosted the inter-school "Sir Donald Memorial Cricket Tournament," inviting cricketing talent from across India.